Paul Goldschmidt Player Props: Cardinals vs. Cubs

-On Monday, Paul Goldschmidt (.690 slugging percentage in past 10 games, including three home runs) and the St. Louis Cardinals play the Chicago Cubs, whose starting pitcher will be Marcus Stroman.
+On Wednesday, Paul Goldschmidt (.333 on-base percentage in past 10 games, 60 points below season-long percentage) and the St. Louis Cardinals play the Chicago Cubs, whose starting pitcher will be Justin Steele.
 First pitch is at 7:40 PM ET.

-In his last appearance, he smacked three homers in his previous game (going 4-for-5) against the Tigers.
+He had a one-hit showing in his last game (1-for-5) against the Cubs.

 Paul Goldschmidt Game Info & Props vs. the Cubs